-Spain’s economic freedom score is 65.1, making its economy the 60th freest in the 2018 Index.
-Its overall score has increased by 1.5 points, with improvements in fiscal health, judicial effectiveness, and labor freedom outpacing lower scores for the government integrity and business freedom indicators.
-Spain is ranked 30th among 44 countries in the Europe region, and its overall score is below the regional average but above the world average.
+Spain’s economic freedom score is 65.7, making its economy the 57th freest in the 2019 Index.
+Its overall score has increased by 0.6 point, with a significant increase in fiscal health offsetting a sharp drop in the score for judicial effectiveness.
+Spain is ranked 28th among 44 countries in the Europe region, and its overall score is below the regional average but above the world average.

-The top individual income tax rate has been cut to 45 percent.
-The top corporate tax rate has been cut to 25 percent.
+The top individual income tax rate is 45 percent, and the top corporate tax rate is 25 percent.
 Other taxes include a value-added tax.
-The overall tax burden equals 33.8 percent of total domestic income.
-Over the past three years, government spending has amounted to 43.7 percent of total output (GDP), and budget deficits have averaged 5.3 percent of GDP.
-Public debt is equivalent to 99.3 percent of GDP.
+The overall tax burden equals 33.5 percent of total domestic income.
+Over the past three years, government spending has amounted to 42.3 percent of the country’s output (GDP), and budget deficits have averaged 4.3 percent of GDP.
+Public debt is equivalent to 98.4 percent of GDP.

 Procedures for setting up a business have been streamlined, and the number of licensing requirements has been reduced, but the overall regulatory environment remains burdensome.
 The last significant structural reform took place in 2012 when labor market reforms were adopted.
 Price controls have all but disappeared, and the government has ended coal and renewable energy subsidies in favor of an auction system.